bright/new-www/content/blog/add-the-rds-database-to-a-spring-boot-app-with-aws cdk.md

 comments: true
 published: true
 ---
-## Introduction

-Are you tired of manually setting up and maintaining your own databases?
-Fear not, because the AWS CDK is here to save the day!
+**Are you tired of manually setting up and maintaining your own databases?
+Fear not, because the AWS CDK is here to save the day!**

-In this article, you'll learn how to use the AWS Cloud Development Kit (CDK) to set up an Amazon Relational Database Service (RDS) database using the Postgres Relational Database Management System (RDBMS).
-You'll also discover how to pass database variables, such as the username, password, name, URL, and port, to an AWS Fargate container.
-Finally, you'll learn how to configure a Spring Boot application to access the database.
+In this article, **you'll learn how to use the AWS Cloud Development Kit (CDK) to set up an Amazon Relational Database Service (RDS) database using the Postgres Relational Database Management System (RDBMS)**.
+You'll also **discover how to pass database variables**, such as the username, password, name, URL, and port, to an AWS Fargate container.
+Finally, you'll learn **how to configure a Spring Boot application** to access the database.
 By following the steps outlined in this article, you can easily set up and integrate a Postgres RDS database with a Spring Boot application deployed on Fargate using the CDK.

-### Goals
+## Goals

 * Using AWS CDK declare the RDS database with Postgres RDMS.
 * Pass database variables (username, password, name, URL, port) to the Fargate container.
 * Configure database access on the application side.

 *If you don't have a defined Fargate service here is a tutorial on how to deploy a Spring Boot app with Fargate using CDK: [Create CI/CD pipeline in GitLab with AWS CDK, Docker, Spring Boot and Gradle](https://brightinventions.pl/blog/create-ci-cd-pipeline-in-gitlab-with-aws-cdk-docker-spring-boot-and%C2%A0gradle).*

 ## Create database stack